rogerlddf/Group-project/README.md

     * If you would like to be redirected to the website or the yelp page
     * And if you would like to be redirected to open table to make a reservation (if the restaurant offers that option.)

-If you are not satisfied with the random restaurt, you can *shake* again to get a new one.
+If you are not satisfied with the random restaurant, you can *shake* again to get a new one.